Adapting Large Language Models to Domains via Reading Comprehension: Experiment Settings

 \section{Experiment Settings}

 \textbf{Domain-adaptive Pre-training.} PubMed Abstracts and FreeLaw Opinions from the Pile~\citep{The-Pile} are utilized as the pre-training corpora for the biomedicine and law domains, respectively.
 For finance, we collect financial news from May 2022 to May 2023\footnote{Access to earlier news is limited.} for over $7,000$ stocks, using the FinGPT codebase~\citep{FinGPT}.
-General instructions are sourced from LIMA~\citep{LIMA}, WizardLM~\citep{WizardLM}, and Orca~\citep{Orca}.
-Our pre-training code is based on TorchScale\footnote{\href{https://github.com/microsoft/torchscale}{https://github.com/microsoft/torchscale}}.
+General instructions are sourced from LIMA~\citep{LIMA}, WizardLM~\citep{WizardLM}, and Orca~\citep{Orca, OpenOrca}.
 We continue to train LLaMA-7B~\citep{LLaMA} on each domain, and explore different ratios for mixing reading comprehension texts with general instructions; the optimal ratios for biomedicine, finance, and law are $1:1$, $1:2$, and $1:1$, respectively.
-Dataset details and other pre-training hyper-parameters can be found in Appendix~\ref{appendix:Domain-adaptive Pretraining}.
+Implementation details, dataset specifications, and other pre-training hyper-parameters can be found in Appendix~\ref{appendix:Domain-adaptive Pretraining}.

 \textbf{Creating Reading Comprehension Texts.} Using the mining patterns in Table~\ref{tab:pattern}, we search for sub-categories within each task type.
 To prevent task dominance, we limit the number of task examples per sub-category to two for each raw text.
 For each mined example, we randomly sample from various paraphrased or task-reversed templates to generate an input-output example.
 To structure the reading comprehension text, we use $\backslash n\backslash n$ to connect comprehension tasks and link them with the raw text.
 On average, about two input-output examples are collected per reading comprehension text.
 Please refer to Appendix~\ref{appendix:Regex Pattern Implementation} for mining pattern implementation details and Appendix~\ref{appendix:Cases of Reading Comprehension Texts} for cases of reading comprehension texts.